cloudflare/cloudflare-docs/content/pages/functions/wrangler-configuration.md

 {{<Aside type="note" header="Configuration via wrangler.toml is in open beta.">}}

-We’d love your feedback.
-Join the #functions channel in the Cloudflare Developers Discord and let us know what you’d like to see next.
+Cloudflare needs your feedback.
+Join the #functions channel in the [Cloudflare Developers Discord](https://discord.com/invite/cloudflaredev) to report bugs and request features.

 {{</Aside>}}

-`wrangler.toml` allows you to configure things like [bindings](/pages/functions/bindings/), [environment variables](/pages/functions/bindings/#environment-variables), and [local development settings](#local-development-settings), and should be placed in your project's root directory.
+`wrangler.toml` allows you to configure things like [bindings](/pages/functions/bindings/), [environment variables](/pages/functions/bindings/#environment-variables), and [local development settings](#local-development-settings), and should be placed in your Pages project's root directory.

-Using this file allows you to:
+Using `wrangler.toml` to configure your Pages project allows you to:

-- **store your configuration file in source control** - keep your configuration in your repo alongside the rest of your code
+- **Store your configuration file in source control:** Keep your configuration in your repository alongside the rest of your code.
-- **edit your config via your code editor** - remove the need to switch back and forth between interfaces
+- **Edit your configuration via your code editor:** Remove the need to switch back and forth between interfaces.
-- **write configuration that is shared across environments** - define config like bindings and environment variables for local, preview, and production in one file
+- **Write configuration that is shared across environments:** Define configuration like [bindings](/pages/functions/bindings/) and [environment variables](/pages/functions/bindings/#environment-variables) for local, preview, and production in one file.
-- **ensure better access control** - by using a configuration file in your repo, you can control who has access to make changes without giving access to your Cloudflare dashboard
+- **Ensure better access control:** By using a configuration file in your project repository, you can control who has access to make changes without giving access to your Cloudflare dashboard.

 ## Example `wrangler.toml` file